PatrickPolcuch/CPSC354Project/design2.md

 * duration (float)- how long the note will be played.
 The option for this one should be a text entry box that accepts decimal values
 * beat (float)- when the note will be played.
 The option for this one should be a text entry box that accepts decimal values

 Song block: This block will be what the measure blocks will be placed in.
-It will be responsible for: * Tempo * Instrument used * Starting and ending the file * any other responsbilities not covered by the note and measure blocks
+It will be responsible for: * Tempo * Instrument used * Starting and ending the file * any other responsbilities not covered by the note and measure blocks.
+For now the only thing we will do is have the song block contain measure blocks.